tazzydemon/silverstripe-modern/README.md

       default_arguments: [540, 540] # xs
 ```

-*NOTE:* These are defaults, you can amend these sizes to suit your project needs
+*NOTE:* These are defaults, you can amend these sizes to suit your project needs.
+Also, an example
+of this config is provided with this module